Thanks to our official license as a wholesale travel agency we work without intermediaries.

 Optional services

-We present a complete guide to one of the most special sections of the French Way: the route from Logroño to Burgos.
-This route, which combines history, landscape and culture, is one of the most recommended for its accessibility, heritage wealth and excellent services.
+Discover one of the most special sections of the French Way: the route from Logroño to Burgos.
+This journey, which combines history, landscape and culture, is one of the most recommended for its accessibility, heritage wealth and excellent services.

 If you are thinking of starting your adventure on the Camino de Santiago, this section is a magnificent option to do it with the best accompaniment.
 At Good Way Santiago, we invite you to discover it and experience a unique and transformative journey.